raul-sauco/ramo-space-shooter/README.md

 The game is paused while the screen is visible.
 In **mobile** clicking the back button triggers the pause.

+### Level design.

+The game is structured on progressively harder levels that should let the users get used to all game features as they play.
+Levels are short by design, and the player can choose levels from the start menu.

+The levels are short by design.
+The aim in to recreate the dynamic of popular games like _League of Legends_ where a _play_ only lasts a few minutes.

+#### Level 1: Easy-peasy.

+A basic introduction to game play.
+Only enemy capsules and the final boss, both of them with very easy settings.
+The _spawner_ generates one enemy capsule between 4 and 15 seconds each, and the boss only fires three shots simultaneously every 1 to 3 seconds.

+There are some _obstacle_ objects, but none of them is in the player's way.

+#### Level 2: Warming-up engines.

+Level 2 does not introduce any new elements but speeds up the game, starting to hint at the fast-pace dynamic.
+Spawning interval is set between 2 and 10 seconds and boss fires every 0.5 to 1 second, still only 3 bullets.

 ## Issues found.

 ### DontDestroyOnLoad GameObject.